Case study activities

 - Don’t rush to present an answer as it’s the process you go through to form an answer that’s of real value and try to remain calm and instil confidence; nobody wants to hire a panicky person.

 Ultimately you will need to present an answer and this could be in the form of recommendations.
 Summarise the problem, state your approach and put forward clear and pragmatic recommendations that are practical and could be implemented.
 It’s also perfectly acceptable to state any additional areas you’d like to confirm or explore further.
+If you need to deliver a presentation you may want to explore our Presentations webpage to help you consider good technique.

 Hints and tips